gunny97/UCDF/README.md

 We introdue a novel research topic, 'user-defined content detection' and propose **UCDF** to solve the task.
 UCDF is a set of framework to detect any kind of content that users have defined.

-If you want to reproduce this work, you should install dependencies based on  https://github.com/facebookresearch/DPR(*DPR repo*) and additional libraries follow requirements.txt.
+If you want to reproduce this work, you should install dependencies based on  https://github.com/facebookresearch/DPR and additional libraries follow requirements.txt.
 <p align="center">
   <img src="./ucdf_framework.PNG" width="80%" height="80%">
 </p>